Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 Thank you to the free JavaScript courses JavaScript 30 by Wes and Watch and Code's Practical JavaScript by Gordon Zhu both of which were very helpful additional learning.

-A big thank you to my mentor, the Slack communnity and many great reference sites out there including Stackoverflow and W3Schools.
+A big thank you to my mentor, the Slack community and many great reference sites out there including Stackoverflow and W3Schools.

 ## Disclaimer
 The content of this website is solely for educational purposes.